Ben Higgins Shares the Real Reason Why He Lost 30 Lbs. During The Bachelor - E! Online

 While searching for his happily ever after in 2016, the best-selling author wasn't exactly feeling his best.
 In fact, he had a parasite in his gut that hit right when filming started.

-"The craziest thing that ever happened to me on this franchise, that I can speak to openly now, is I had a massive parasite the whole time I was on the show," he shared on the Fubo Sports podcast Drinks With Binks.
+"The craziest thing that ever happened to me on this franchise, that I can speak to openly now, is I had a massive parasite the whole time I was on the show," he shared on the Fubo Sports TV show Drinks With Binks.
 "I was in Honduras—which is a country I love—for a wedding.
 I get a parasite in my gut."

 Ben continued, "I have an incredible stomach flu for the three months of the season, I lose 30 lbs. from start to finish."